Wursthub/fabulous-mahogany-01ad3/src/pages/index.md

     type: section_hero
     title: 'Hi, I''m Christoph Götz.'
     content: >
       I am a creator and an explorer.
-Science, high-tech, music and photography are the areas my projects are about.
+I use innovation to change the status quo in fields like science, high-tech, music and photography are the areas my projects are about.
 Currently, I help building AI to facilitate early diagnosis of musculoskeletal disease for over a billion patients worldwide.
     actions:
       - label: Let's talk
         url: /contact